theworkingcentre/win7-avoid-viruses/30-support.rst

 If you find a trustworthy computer buddy, you are very fortunate, and you should be careful not to abuse this relationship by being overly demanding.
-Asking these people for advice is usually quick; asking them to fix your computer repeatedly often takes a lot of their time, and you should not expect them to do this (especially if they are helping you for free).
+Asking these people for advice is usually quick; asking them to fix your computer often takes a lot of their time, and you should not expect them to do this regularly (especially if they are helping you for free).